The Governing Body

 How to contact us

-We can be contacted via Lisa Tucker Governor Clerk in the school office on 01908 582101, or should you wish to contact our Chair of Governors directly, Amanda Hurst can be reached on firstname.lastname@example.org
+We can be contacted via Sam Hayler, the Clerk to the Governors in the school office on 01908 582101, or should you wish to contact our Chair of Governors directly, Andrew Güntert can be reached on firstname.lastname@example.org

 Amanda Hurst -Former Chair of Governors as of May 2021-May 2022, Co-opted Governor

-Andrew Güntert- Chair of Governors as of May 2021- Co-opted Governor and link officer for Early Years, Busy Bees and Modern Foreign Languages
+Andrew Güntert- Chair of Governors as of May 2022- Co-opted Governor and link officer for Safeguarding, the Early Years and Modern Foreign Languages

 Andrew is a Chartered Accountant and has been involved in education and training for many years primarily as a lecturer and presenter extensively travelling through the British Isles.
 He has lived in Milton Keynes for over 30 years and he retired recently.
 His wife is a Special Needs teacher in MK and both his sons work abroad.
 He intends on using his skills, expertise and knowledge to help Swallowfield in many ways, but particularly in the area of finance.

-James Rolton- Vice Chair Co-opted Governor and link officer for Science, Geography and History
+James Rolton- Vice Chair Co-opted Governor and link officer for Schools for the Future, Geography and History

 James was appointed to the governing body in September 2018.
 He is a Chartered Surveyor and Investment Director at British Land Plc, one of the largest listed property companies in Europe.
-He specialises in acquiring and disposing of commercial property and development land in Central London.
-James has lived in Woburn Sands with his family since 2011 and his two children currently attend the school.
+He specialises in acquiring and disposing of commercial property and development land in Central London and the south east of England.
+James has lived in Woburn Sands with his family since 2011.
 James believes that Swallowfield plays a crucial role in the community, making Woburn Sands such a great place to live and work.
 His priorities include maintaining high standards across the curriculum and overseeing the school’s expansion to a full Primary School.

-Louise Papworth- Staff Governor and Link to Early Years
+Louise Wisson- The elected Staff Governor and Link to Early Years

-Louise joined the governing body in September 2020.
+Louise joined the governing body in September 2020 and is the Assistant Headteacher for the Early Years.
 She has been a member of the teaching staff at Swallowfield since 2012 when she graduated from Nottingham Trent University.
 She is currently the Early Years leader after spending several teaching in Foundation apart from a single year in Year One prior to the newer Key Stage 1 Curriculum in 2014.
 Throughout the year, Louise’s main aim is to support the school in developing and preparing for the new Early Years Curriculum proposed to be in place for the academic year 2021-2022 and supporting the curriculum sub-committee, as well as voicing teaching staff perspectives.

-Nicola Bowley- Parent Governor and link officer for SEND and RE
+Nicola Bowley- Parent Governor and Chair of the Curriculum Committee.
+Link officer for SEND and RE

-Laura Settle- Parent Governor and link officer for PSHE, Diversity and Inclusion
+Laura Settle- Parent Governor and Vice-Chair of the Curriculum Committee.
+Link officer for PSHE, Diversity and Inclusion

 George joined the governing body in March 2022.
-He has two children at the school, his eldest in Foundation and youngest in Busy Bees.
+He has two children at the school, his eldest in Year 1 and youngest in Reception.
 George is an Assistant Headteacher at a secondary school in Bedford and hopes to use his knowledge of KS3/4/5 to support Swallowfield as we transition to a Primary school.
 As a previous student of Swallowfield he is passionate about the school and its status within the local community.
 George will be joining our Curriculum Committee as part of his role.

 Sylvia has been a governor for many years.
 She has been Site Manager at Swallowfield for twenty eight years and has had three children and four grandchildren attend the school.
 All maintenance, cleaning and security of the school is overseen by her.